 Online Continuing Education Series on Complementary and Alternative Medicine

-NIH's National Center for Complementary and Alternative Medicine (NCCAM) announces a free online lecture series on complementary and alternative medicine (CAM).
-The 8-chapter series is available to both health care providers and members of the public and includes video lectures and interactive tests on topics such as herbs, acupuncture, and spirituality.
-It is just one of many NCCAM educational tools to enable patients and physicians to talk to each other about CAM use.
+NIH's National Center for Complementary and Integrative Health (NCCIH) announces a free online lecture series on complementary and alternative medicine.
+The series is available to both health care providers and members of the public and includes video lectures and interactive tests on topics such as herbs, acupuncture, and spirituality.
+It is just one of many educational tools to enable patients and physicians to talk to each other about complementary and alternative medicine use.
 Health care providers can earn CME/CEU credits.
-To learn more, visit http://nccam.nih.gov/vidoelectures.
+To learn more, visit NIH National Center for Complementary and Integrataive Health.

 With the game on the line, safety pays off!

 From pick-up basketball in the backyard to summer league seasons of organized baseball, more Americans than ever are participating in recreational sports.
 The following tips from the U.S. Centers for Disease Control and Prevention are designed to help keep athletes of all ages at the peak of their abilities.

 - Be in proper condition to play the sport; have a preseason physical exam.

 - Avoid playing when very tired or in pain.

 - Make warmups and cooldowns part of your routine.
 Exercises, such as stretching or light jogging, can help minimize the chances of muscle strain or other soft tissue injury.
 They also make the body's tissues warmer and more flexible.
 Cooldown exercises loosen the muscles that have tightened during exercise.